kotlin-orm/ktorm/docs/source/en/entities-and-column-binding.md

 }
 ```

-The `Entity.Factory` class overloads invoke operator, so we can use brackets to call the companion object as it's a function.
+The `Entity.Factory` class overloads the `invoke` operator, so we can use brackets to call the companion object as it's a function.
 The code creating a department object:

 ```kotlin
 val department = Department()